TosbackCgusBridge-Bot/CGUs-versions/Pwc/Privacy Policy.md

 If you would like to find out more about the different categories of information collected, please review the data collection section.

-Information attained by the site is used only for the intended purpose stated at the time that the information is collected.
-This data is not shared with other entities in the network for secondary or unrelated purposes, or shared with a third party, unless otherwise disclosed at the point of collection.
+When a visitor provides personal information to us, we use it in connection with the purposes for which it was provided to us, as stated at the point of collection (or as obvious from the context of collection).
+This data is not shared with other entities in the network for secondary or unrelated purposes, or shared with a third party other than as described in this statement or otherwise disclosed at the point of collection.
 If there is an instance where such information may be shared, the visitor will be asked for permission beforehand.

 PwC makes every practical effort to avoid excessive or irrelevant collection of data.
 If a visitor believes the site has collected excessive information, we encourage the visitor to contact us at privacy@pwc.com to raise any concerns.